Request A Free Estimate

 • Any area with a plumbing leak

-How Do I Get Rid of Fruit Flies?
+There Are Fruit Flies Everywhere in My House.
+How Do I Get Rid of Them?

-You can try eliminating fruit flies in your home by attracting them with a homemade fly trap—you can make one of these out of a jar and some vinegar.
-Here’s how:
+You can try eliminating fruit flies in your home with a homemade fly trap.
+Here’s how to make one:

 1. Start by pouring some vinegar into a jar